The Future of Bilingual Education Is CLIL.

 What Is CLIL?

-Content and Language Integrated Learning (CLIL) is one of the most sought-after methodologies in bilingual education.
+Content and Language Integrated Learning (CLIL) teaching is one of the most sought-after methodologies in bilingual education.
 What is this innovative approach all about and how can your organization get started?

 CLIL stands for Content and Language Integrated Learning.
 This means studying another subject (for example, science, history, or literature) and learning a language, such as English, at the same time — integrating the two subjects.
 The definition is broad because the integration can happen in many different ways.